-The worldwide contamination caused by abandoned mines is so widespread that it is neither quantified nor fully evaluated.
+The worldwide contamination caused by abandoned mines and artisanal mining (mercury) are so widespread that it is neither quantified nor fully evaluated.
 It is generally accepted, however, that in countries with a long history of mining, the magnitude of the problem is considerable; these areas are generally laden with toxic chemicals that leach into the surrounding areas.
-There are tens of thousands of sites around the world that contain mining-related arsenic and other substances.
+There are tens of thousands of sites around the world that contain mining-related arsenic, mercury and other substances.
 The public is increasingly demanding that the governments and companies responsible address the contamination due to the negative consequences of such sites.
 These effects include polluted water, contaminated land, air pollution, loss of useful groundwater and land, and significant negative health consequences to humans and animals living in the area.

 The Technology: Bioleaching